 How do you scale a new business up quickly?
 How do you find the people you need to make your business grow and succeed?
 What do you do if things start to go wrong?

-In this episode, Gail and Erin talk with designer extraordinaire Garrison Hullinger, founder and principal designer of Garrison Hullinger Interior Design in Portland, Oregon, specializing in residential, commercial, and hospitality design.
+In this episode, Gail and Erin talk with designer extraordinaire Garrison Hullinger, founder and principal designer of Studio Garrison in Portland, Oregon, specializing in residential, commercial, and hospitality design.

 In this episode, Gail, Erin, and Garrison discuss the following advice:

-- Focus on your service that you can deliver to someone.
+- Focus on the service that you can deliver to someone.

 - Determine what your value-add is.
 You have to sell yourself and your service.
 What’s unique or special about what you’re offering?

 - Examine if the person on your team who is taking the call or answering the email is the right person to do the job.
 Can they turn that inquiry into a business opportunity?

 About ten years ago, Garrison was a successful project manager with Old Navy, which he helped to create, when he suffered a work-related brain injury that required him to relearn how to walk, read and write.
 During his recovery, on the advice of his physical therapist, he undertook a small home remodeling project and discovered he had a passion for design.
 He started offering design services out his attic, and today is one of Portland, Oregon’s most sought-after interior designers, with a team of 17 employees.
 Gail and Erin asked him how he was able to grow his business so quickly.

 “Hire experts,” says Garrison.
 “Gather and collect the people who support you,” such as a bookkeeper or CAD specialist.
 “Create an organization that you hold accountable, and then deliver on what you promise to clients.”